The Ultimate 4 Days in Berlin Itinerary

 If you plan to visit the Reichstag, do not forget to register and book a visit to the Reichstag Dome, a massive glass dome that offers a 360 view of Berlin.
 I would recommend registering a few months in advance and perhaps coming back in the evening to see how beautiful Berlin city looks at night from the top.

-🏨 Stay in close proximity to the Reichstag Building
+🏨 Stay nearby the Reichstag Building

 Gate of Unity